 When you've found a company you're happy with, make sure you get a contract that covers all the details you've discussed and that you understand everything in it before you sign.
 After this, you can relax and the company will manage all aspects of the sale.

-For more information on estate sales, see the links on the next page.
+For more information on estate sales, see the links below.

 More Great Links

 - Ellis-Christensen, Tricia.
 "What is an Estate Sale?"
 Wisegeek.
 2003-2008.
 (5/7/08). http://www.wisegeek.com/what-is-an-estate-sale.htm